harryprayiv/film-tools/README.md

 # film-tools
-open database of relevant film tools, contained in a single JSON file.
+open database of modern, relevant film tools, contained in a single JSON file.

+If we don't use it, it probably doesn't belong here anymore.